Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Scientific inquiry needs metacognition.
 Learners must self-monitor during experiments.
 Consider: Did I control variables well?
 Is the sample size big enough?
 Did observer bias affect results (Klahr, 2000)?
 What else explains findings (Zimmerman, 2000; Kuhn, 2005)?

 Teachers can make this metacognitive dimension explicit by discussing the thinking processes behind each step of inquiry.
-When designing experiments, ask students: "How do you know this is a fair test?" or "What assumptions are we making here?"
+When designing experiments, ask learners: "How do you know this is a fair test?" or "What assumptions are we making here?"
 These questions shift attention from merely following procedures to understanding the reasoning behind them.

-Analysis becomes more sophisticated when students question their interpretations.
+Analysis becomes more sophisticated when learners question their interpretations.
 "Am I seeing a pattern because it is really there, or because I expected to find it?"
 This healthy scepticism, directed at one's own thinking, is the hallmark of scientific metacognition.

 Using Concept Maps for Self-Reflection